An SZ-Like Effect on Cosmological Gravitational Wave Backgrounds: The Gravitational Kompaneets Equation

 We proceed with the derivation while also noting that despite looking at DM, many of the assumptions and arguments that we make apply more generally to any non-relativistic particle at thermal equilibrium that interacts with gravity.
 We start from DM occupying a thermal bath\footnote{Unitarity bounds on the mass of a fundamental dark matter particle \cite{Griest90} constrains our analysis to consider masses $m \le 30\eV[T]$.} at temperature $T$ with mass $m$, and call the joint occupation number of gravitons and DM $n(\bk,\bp;t)$.
 In order to track the statistical evolution of both the gravitons and DM in the early Universe, we need the covariant Boltzmann equation

 where $\lambda$ is an arbitrary affine parameter and $\coll[n]$ refers to the collision term.
-Since the Universe is statistically homogeneous and isotropic, we can assume that the occupation index will similarly be homogeneous, and thus the $\partial_i n$ and $\partial_{p_i}n$ terms drop out.
+Since the Universe is statistically homogeneous and isotropic\footnote{We neglect any anisotropies that may already be present on the CGWB.
+See Refs. \cite{Alba16, Contaldi17, Bartolo19} for additional sources and imprints of anisotropies.}, we can assume that the occupation index will similarly be homogeneous, and thus the $\partial_i n$ and $\partial_{p_i}n$ terms drop out.
 This reduces the left-hand side of the Boltzmann equation to the much friendlier form

 where $\bp$ is the co-moving incoming dark matter 3-momentum with outgoing co-moving momentum $p'^\mu = \qty(E',\bp')$, and $\bk = \omega\vu{n}$ is the incoming co-moving graviton momentum with outgoing co-moving momentum $k'^\mu = \qty(\omega',\bk')$.
-Similar to photons, there are only two effects that will affect the evolution of the graviton occupation number: stimulated emission\footnote{See \cite{Weinberg72, Boughn06, Rothman06, Pignol07, Hu21} on how stimulated emission of gravitational radiation has been previously explored.}, which occurs when the frequency of the incident graviton matches the difference in the energy between two quantum states, resulting in the emission of a graviton whose frequency, polarization, and direction of propagation are identical and therefore only affects the graviton occupation number $n(\bk,t)$, and Compton scattering.
+Similar to photons, there are only two effects that will affect the evolution of the graviton occupation number: stimulated emission,\footnote{See \cite{Weinberg72, Boughn06, Rothman06, Pignol07, Hu21} on how stimulated emission of gravitational radiation has been previously explored.} which occurs when the frequency of the incident graviton matches the difference in the energy between two quantum states, resulting in the emission of a graviton whose frequency, polarization, and direction of propagation are identical and therefore only affects the graviton occupation number $n(\bk,t)$, and Compton scattering.

 Because stimulated emission results in the creation of a new graviton with identical frequency and polarization, the occupation number is altered to be $n(\bk,t)\rightarrow 1 + n(\bk,t)$.
 If we assume that the collisions between DM and gravitons are entirely uncorrelated, then the collision term becomes what Boltzmann described as a \emph{Stosszahlansatz} \cite{Hees16}.
 This term is also known as the ``molecular chaos assumption" where the collision term is regarded as being a product of one-particle distributions integrated over the momenta of the particles.
 Working in a locally Minkowski spacetime for the collision term \cite{Bernstein88, Hu95}, this results in the following integro-differential equation that we will call the Boltzmann-Master equation for both gravitons and DM